splynx/docs/files/en/administration/reports/ticket_reports/ticket_reports.md

 This subsection of ticket reports is used to rate agent performance with regards to tickets.

 To view any data in this tab of tickets reports, it is necessary to first specify the criteria of results you wish to view.
 This can be done with the filter at the top right of the table.
-Simply specify a period and which administrator on your system you would like to view results of and click on show:
+Simply specify a period and which administrator on your system you would like to view results of and click on Show button:

 ![report tickets](3.png)